nhsx-mirror/skunkworks-ambulance-queueing-prediction/README.md

 # NHS AI Lab Skunkworks project: C359 - NHS Ambulance Handover Delay Predictor

 > A pilot project for the NHS AI (Artificial Intelligence) Lab Skunkworks team, C359 - NHS Ambulance Handover Delay Predictor, will use statistical analysis and machine learning to understand whether AI approaches can be used to create a proactive response to the redirect of ambulances between hospitals on a given day in order to minimise the time spent waiting for patient handover and thereby maximise the time available to respond to patient calls for help
-C359 - NHS Ambulance Handover Delay Predictorwas selected as a project in Q2 2022 following a succesful pitch to the AI Skunkworks problem-sourcing programme.
+C359 - NHS Ambulance Handover Delay Predictor was selected as a project in Q2 2022 following a succesful pitch to the AI Skunkworks problem-sourcing programme.

 ## Intended Use

 This proof of concept ([TRL 4](https://en.wikipedia.org/wiki/Technology_readiness_level)) is intended to demonstrate the technical validity of applying a Random Forest modelling technique to numerous datasets in order to solve the problem of ambulance delays while handing patients over to the emergency departments at hospitals.
 The data that were available for the project were:
-1. ambulance assignments data
+1. Ambulance assignments data
-2. incidents data
+2. Incidents data
-3. patient transfers data
+3. Patient transfers data

 It is not intended for deployment in a clinical or non-clinical setting without further development and compliance with the [UK Medical Device Regulations 2002](https://www.legislation.gov.uk/uksi/2002/618/contents/made) where the product qualifies as a medical device.